 Bilateral relations between South Africa and Sri Lanka are cordial and conducted under the umbrella of the structured Partnership Forum.
 The major exports to Sri Lanka are minerals, primarily coal.

 Bilateral relations have shown a marked strengthening as a result of growing collaboration over a wide spectrum of activities, most notably tourism, investment, trade, educational exchanges.
-Bilateral trade between South Africa and Sri Lanka has grown significantly since the establishment of diplomatic relations, from R184 million in 1994 to R3 billion in 2020, with a trade balance of R2.2 billion in South Africa's favour.

 Bangladesh, Nepal and Maldives